-- The Music Optimizer function only works with PCM digital audio input signals with a sampling rate below 48 kHz and analog audio input signals.
-The Music Optimizer is disabled when the Direct or Pure Audio listening mode is selected. - The setting is stored individually for each input selector. - The M.Opt indicator will light (→ page 9). - This setting is not available when the multichannel analog input is selected.
+- The Music Optimizer function only works with PCM digital audio input signals with a sampling rate below 48 kHz and analog audio input signals. - The Music Optimizer is disabled when the Direct or Pure Audio listening mode is selected. - The setting is stored individually for each input selector. - The M.Opt indicator will light (→ page 9). - This setting is not available when the multichannel analog input is selected. - When "Sound Program" is enabled, the setting must be made with the "Sound Program Edit".